 - Join Facebook and LinkedIn groups that have freelancers (they are so many nowadays)

 - Answer as many questions as you can on the wall

 - Learn from the existing wall posts

-- It’s social media so whenever jokes are posted feel free to participate and make merry
+- It’s social media, so whenever someone posts jokes, have fun and make merry

-- Once you’re well known to the group, you can feel free to post that you are looking for online jobs in your niche
+- Once you’re well known to the group, you can post that you are looking for online jobs in your niche

 - You will also see other people who are looking for freelancers.
 Apply for their jobs.

-- Once you’re sure the employers are legitimate, go ahead and do a good job
+- Once you’re sure the clients are legitimate, accept their offers and do a good job

-- As usual once a job is approved ask the client to refer you to their friends
+- As usual, once a client approves your job, ask them to refer you to their friends and colleagues

 - Make sure you have a smashing LinkedIn profile since international clients love checking that out

 - “Like” social media pages that talk about freelancing and inbox them asking for job offers